rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 Files are a simple way to store context.
 Many popular agents use this: Claude Code uses [`CLAUDE.md`](http://CLAUDE.md).
 [Cursor](https://docs.cursor.com/context/rules) and [Windsurf](https://windsurf.com/editor/directory) use rules files, and some plugins (e.g., [Cursor Memory Bank](https://forum.cursor.com/t/managing-chat-context-in-cursor-ide-for-large-repositories-what-s-working-for-you/76391/2)) / [MCP servers](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) manage collections of memory files.

 Some agents need to store information that can’t be easily be captured in a few files.
 For example, we may want to store large [collections](https://langchain-ai.github.io/langgraph/concepts/memory/#collection) of facts and / or relationships.
-A few libraries emerged to support this and showcase some common patterns.
+A few tools emerged to support this and showcase some common patterns.

 [Letta](https://docs.letta.com/concepts/memgpt), [Mem0](https://mem0.ai/research), and [LangGraph](https://langchain-ai.github.io/langgraph/concepts/memory/#long-term-memory) / [Mem](https://langchain-ai.github.io/langmem/) store embedded documents.
 [Zep](https://arxiv.org/html/2501.13956v1#:~:text=In%20Zep%2C%20memory%20is%20powered,subgraph%2C%20and%20a%20community%20subgraph) and [Neo4J](https://neo4j.com/blog/developer/graphiti-knowledge-graph-memory/#:~:text=changes%20since%20updates%20can%20trigger,and%20holistic%20memory%20for%20agentic) use knowledge graphs for continuous / temporal indexing of facts or relationships.